lektorium-tutor/lekt/docs/install.rst

 Zero-click AWS installation
 ---------------------------

-Tutor can be launched on Amazon Web Services very quickly with the `official Tutor AMI <https://aws.amazon.com/marketplace/pp/B07PV3TB8X>`__.
-Shell access is not required, as all configuration will happen through the Tutor web user interface.
+Lekt can be launched on Amazon Web Services very quickly with the `official Lekt AMI <https://aws.amazon.com/marketplace/pp/B07PV3TB8X>`__.
+Shell access is not required, as all configuration will happen through the Lekt web user interface.
 For detailed installation instructions, we recommend watching the following video:

 .. youtube:: xtXP52qGphA